peter-sattler/bowling-for-dollars/README.md

 Special Thanks to [Bowling Genius!](https://bowlinggenius.com) for their excellent online ten pin calculator that I used to double-check my own scoring algorithm.

-So get out there and play a game or two and remember to always [Take The Skinheads Bowling](https://youtu.be/DlX1cQU8rxI?si=9gq_WCLXm3B-Vwha)!!!
+So get out there and play a game or two and remember to [Take The Skinheads Bowling](https://youtu.be/DlX1cQU8rxI?si=9gq_WCLXm3B-Vwha)!!!

 Pete Sattler
 October 2025